Quicr/quicr-protocol-spec/moq-proto.md

 Objects/Data names are formed by concatenation of the domain and application components.
-Below provides one possible way to subdivide the application component portion of the data names for a conferencing scenario along with their integer bit lengths when encoded as interger shortnames.
+Below provides one possible way to subdivide the application component portion of the data names for a conferencing scenario.

 * ResourceID: A identifier for the context of a single group session.
 Is unique withthing scope of Origin.
 The is a variable length encoded 40 bit integer.